streamsend-io/docsify/overview.md

 ### Limitations

 - Uploader Works with closed files only - no "live" streaming media, video feeds, or appending files
-- File sizes are limited by the uploader & downloader memory+swap size.
-The maximum size test is a 27GB file
+- File sizes are limited by the uploader & downloader memory+swap size (the maximum size tested is a 27GB file)
 - Uploader monitors one directory (specified using input.dir).
 It cannot monitor multiple directories (although you can start multiple Uploaders on the same machine)
 - Local filesystems only (S3/HDFS support planned for future releases)
 - No stream processing or schema registry integration as this requires awareness of content-data